amusementparkride9/slack/knowledge/onboarding-email-template.md

 1. **Check your email** for a Slack invitation (sent separately)
 2. **Accept the Slack invitation** and join our sales community
 3. **Message Cody in Slack** with: "Hi Cody, I'm [Your Name] and I've completed onboarding."
 (This confirms your account is active)
-4. **Bookmark our Resource Hub**: https://agent-sales-resource.vercel.app/ (Your complete sales training platform)
+4. **Bookmark our Resource Hub**: https://agent-resource-center.vercel.app/ (Your complete sales training platform)

 **Fast-Start Bonus Opportunity:**

 Make your first sale within 7 days and earn an additional bonus on top of your commission:
-- $50 bonus for Gold or Platinum tier sale
+- $50 bonus for Gold/Platinum tier sale that installs within 7 days
-- $25 bonus for Silver tier sale
+- $25 bonus for Silver tier sale that installs within 7 days

 **Tomorrow's Email:**
 Watch for tomorrow's email with training resources specifically tailored to your selected marketing strategy: [Selected Strategy from Form].